'70s-Themed Wedding Ideas: 23 Unforgettable Options

 Looking for ways to add some ‘70s-themed grooviness to your big day?
-These 22 ‘70s-themed wedding ideas will help you disco the night away with tons of color and nostalgia — without being too cheesy.
-Keep on stepping to discover these classy ‘70s-inspired decor, venue, and attire ideas to help transport your guests back in time.
+These 37 ‘70s-themed wedding ideas will help you disco the night away with tons of color and nostalgia, without being too cheesy.
+Transport your guests back in time with -70s-inspired décor, venue, and attire—peace signs and all!

 What is a ‘70s-themed wedding?